DeathFishAtEase/Ares-docs/new/superweapons/types/empulse.rst

 :tagdef:`[SuperWeapon]EMPulse.Cannons=list of BuildingType`
   The building types considered to check the range and to fire.
-If the list is empty, all buildings with :tag:`EMPulseCannon=yes` are considered.
+If the list is empty, all buildings to which the super weapon is attached are considered.
 All buildings are required to have a primary weapon.
 Defaults to :value:`none`.

 :tagdef:`[SuperWeapon]EMPulse.TargetSelf=boolean`